DLR-SC/tigl/doc/gui_console.md

 in the TiGLCreator console.

-@subsection appscene The app.scene object
+@subsection appscene The app.scene Object

 The application scene controls, which objects are shown in the 3D view.
 Thus, it offers methods to display